mui/material-ui/docs/src/pages/company/software-engineer/software-engineer.md

   The work you would be doing is somewhat unique and idiosyncratic.
 You probably have not had a similar role before.
 - **In open-source, you're faced with a nonstop stream of bug reports and support requests**.
 That means you need to develop an intuition of when to ignore something and when to dig in further.

-## Benefits for you
+## Compensation

-- Competitive compensation of up to \$140k/year, depending on the profile.
-Could go higher in the case of a perfect match.
+A Competitive compensation of up to \$140k/year, depending on the profile.
+It can go higher in the case of a perfect match.
+You can find the other perks & benefits in the [careers](/company/careers/#perks-amp-benefits) page.
-- Flexible workplace & hours.
-- Cover a new equipment if necessary of up to $2,500.

 ## Apply